US officials say it's 'highly likely' missile struck Ukrainian plane that crashed in Iran, killing 176

 Ukraine has a grim history with missile attacks, including in July 2014 when one such strike downed a Malaysian Airlines flight over eastern Ukraine, killing all 298 people aboard.

 Danilov also said other possible causes under consideration included a drone or another flying object crashing into the plane, a terrorist attack or an engine malfunction causing an explosion.
-However, no terror group has claimed responsibility for the attack.
+However, no terror group has claimed responsibility for the attack and the plane was only 3 years old.

-The plane was carrying 167 passengers and nine crew members from several countries, including 82 Iranians, at least 63 Canadians and 11 Ukrainians, according to officials.
-The crash just before dawn scattered flaming debris and passengers' belongings across a wide stretch of farmland.

 Ukrainian President Volodymyr Zelenskiy said he planned to call Iranian President Hassan Rouhani about the crash and the investigation.